shaloo/docs.arcana/docs/relnotes/rn-beta-auth-v0.3.0.md

 <img src="/img/an_wallet_nft_asset_thumbnail.png" width="200"/>

-### Combined notification screen
+### Combined notification UI

 This release has a new UI for blockchain transaction notifications.
-This combined notification screen in the Arcana wallet lists the following type of blockchain transaction activity:
+This combined notification UI in the Arcana wallet lists the following type of blockchain transaction activity:

   - Send transactions for native as well as custom ERC20 tokens
   - Send transactions for NFTs
   - Smart contract deployment
   - Smart contract interaction

-See the [[arcana-wallet-user-guide#wallet-notifications|notifications screen]] for details.
+See the [[arcana-wallet-user-guide#view-transaction-summary-details|notifications tab]] for details.

 <img src="/img/an_wallet_combined_notify.png" width="200"/>